pharriso/ansible_workshop/exercises/ansible_rhel/cicd-tower-api/README.md

 ansible-playbook tower_config/tower.yml
 ```

 Check in the Tower UI to see the objects we have created.
-The ** CI Apache Install" job should have run succesfully.
+The **CI Apache Install** job should have run succesfully.
 If it has then push your changes to git.

 ## Push changes to git